Skip to main content

 The ListenAndServe method is exported by the http packet we imported during step one.
 This method allows us to start the web server and specify the port to listen for incoming requests.

 We’ll use the HandlerFunc function to add route handlers to the web server.
 The first argument accepts the path it needs to listen for /hello.
-Here, you tell the server to listen for any incoming requests for localhost:8080/hello.
+Here, you tell the server to listen for any incoming requests for http://localhost:8080/hello.
 The second argument accepts a function that holds the business logic to correctly respond to the request.
 By default, this function accepts a ResponseWriter to send a response back and a Request object that provides more information about the request itself.
 For example, you can access information about the sent headers, which can be useful for authenticating the request.

 Screenshot from 2022-11-02 14-18-07.png